List of content you will read in this article:

 - IoT - focus on IoT devices

-The methos mentioned in this guide can be used to recover CentOS root password, reset root password of Fedora and recover RHEL root password.
+The methods mentioned in this guide can be used to recover the CentOS root password, reset the root password of Fedora and recover the RHEL root password.

-- Select the CentOS version that you are looking to reset root password in by using the up and down arrow keys
+Step 2: Once you hit the arrow keys, you will see something like the following image.
+Select the CentOS version that you are looking to reset the root password in by using the up and down arrow keys

-- Now press a on your keyboard.
+Step 3: Now, press A on your keyboard.
 You will see a window as shown below.

+Step 6: Now, it is time to change the password by typing passwd.
 Enter the new password.
 Note that you will not see the password that you are typing.
-This is a security measure of Linux distros.
+This is a security measure of all Linux distros.

-Congratualtions are in order.
-You successfully reset the root password of CentOS.
-Let us know in the comments below if it worked and don't forget to share it with your friends.
-Dont have a CentOS device?
-You can get your very own CentOS powered Private Server from Monovm.
+Within this article, we provided a brief introduction about Linux and its distributions, as well as a simple step-by-step tutorial on how to reset the root user password.
+Let us know in the comment section below if it worked and don't forget to share it with your friends.
+Don’t have a CentOS device?
+You can get your very own CentOS powered Virtual Private Server from Monovm.